IBM-Cloud/ibm-cloud-developer-tools/windows-installer/README.md

 ## Summary

-PowerShell script that downloads and installs the IBM Cloud Developer Tools (IDT) CLI Plugin and all of its dependencies on Windows 10 or newer systems.
-The IDT consists of the 'dev' (and several other) plugins to the IBM Cloud CLI.
+PowerShell script that downloads and installs the IBM Cloud CLI, plugins and all of its dependencies on Windows 10 or newer systems.
+The CLI consists of the 'dev' (and several other) plugins to the IBM Cloud CLI.
 Our general target environment is the IBM Cloud, including public, dedicated, and local hybrid.

 ## Installation